eswan18/ethanswan.com/content/posts/2019/2019-11-05-good-things-about-twitter/index.md

 ---
+title: On the Good Things About Twitter
+slug: good-things-about-twitter
 layout: post
 date: 2019-11-05
 tags:
 - reflection
-title: On the Good Things About Twitter
 ---

 Over the past few years, I have heard many people repeatedly note the downsides of Twitter, particularly its impact on our society.
 I don't agree with all of those criticisms, but some are legitimate and most deserve a serious discussion.
 This isn't that discussion, though.